What a 12-Year Tulum Resident Actually Thinks About the Place

 Three things:

 It's not all luxury eco-chic.
-The Instagram version of Tulum — the $500/night treehouse hotels and rose-petal baths — is real but it's 10% of the experience.
+The Instagram version of Tulum — the $500/night treehouse hotels and rose-petal baths — is real, but it's maybe 10% of the experience.
 The real Tulum is a small Mexican town with a mercado, a church, and families living their lives.

-"Eco" is marketing for most hotels.
-Many beach road hotels advertise as eco-friendly while running diesel generators, dumping wastewater near cenotes, and destroying jungle for construction.
-If you care about sustainability, research your hotel's actual practices.
+"Eco" is mostly marketing.
+Plenty of beach road hotels advertise as eco-friendly while running diesel generators, dumping wastewater near cenotes, and clearing jungle for construction.
+If sustainability matters to you, research your hotel's actual practices before you book.

-Come for the cenotes — they're unlike anything on Earth.
-Come for the ruins — the cliff-top setting is extraordinary.
-Come for the food in Pueblo — Honorio's tacos alone justify the trip.
-Come for Sian Ka'an Biosphere Reserve — floating through ancient Mayan canals in a UNESCO reserve is unforgettable.
+Come for the cenotes; they're unlike anything else on Earth.
+Come for the ruins; that cliff-top setting is extraordinary.
+Come for the food in Pueblo; Honorio's tacos alone justify the trip.
+Come for Sian Ka'an Biosphere Reserve, where floating through ancient Mayan canals in a UNESCO reserve is unforgettable.
 For more insights, check out our Tulum vs Playa del Carmen comparison.
-For more insights, check out our firsthand Tulum story.
+And for more insights, check out our firsthand Tulum story.

-The Tulum I moved to in 2014 is gone.
+The Tulum of 2014 is gone.
 But the cenotes are still crystalline, the ruins still stand on the cliff, and Honorio still makes the best taco on the peninsula.
-As long as those things are true, Tulum is worth your time.
+As long as that's true, Tulum is worth your time.